handtracking-io/yoha/src/demos/draw/README.md

 Note that the demo is available for all supported backends.
 Each one has separate `*_entry.ts` file.

-Similarly there is a separate HTML file for each backend.
-E.g. `/tfjs_webgl_draw_.html`
+Similarly a separate HTML file is generated for each backend.
+E.g. `https://localhost:8090/tfjs_webgl_draw.html`

 # Running